shapediver/AppBuilderSdk/README.md

 This example includes some [tickets](https://help.shapediver.com/doc/enable-embedding) of ShapeDiver models for testing.
 You can [author](https://help.shapediver.com/doc/grasshopper) and [upload](https://help.shapediver.com/doc/uploading-models) your own Grasshopper models.

+You can insert tickets for your own models here: [src/tickets.ts](src/tickets.ts)

 ## Dependencies

 ### Basics